-- if so, whether it is specifically excluded from the operation of the RTI Act by a particular provision of the Act.
+- if so, whether it is specifically excluded from the operation of the RTI Act.

 Document of an agency

-Section 12 of the RTI Act defines a document of an agency:
+The RTI Act applies only to documents of an agency and documents of a Minister.
+Section 12 of the RTI Act defines a document of an agency.

 - (a) a document to which the agency is entitled to access; and

 - (b) a document in the possession, or under the control, of an officer of the agency in the officer’s official capacity.